 3 min read 19 Jan 22

-Hopefully you’ve found your way to this article having already had a chance to look at our overview of the FCA’s second consultation paper for the Consumer Duty and also the first in our series of deeper dives into each of the Consumer Duty outcomes, starting with Outcome 1: Products and Services.
+Hopefully you’ve found your way to this article having already had a chance to look at the first in our series of deeper dives into each of the Consumer Duty outcomes, starting with Outcome 1: Products and Services.
 If you’ve done that already then feel free to skip on down to the next paragraph but, if not, it’s worth having a read of these before coming back to this latest piece which focuses specifically on the second outcome, Price and Value.

 Now that we’ve got that bit of brief housekeeping out of the way, let’s get stuck into all things Price and Value.
 The FCA’s second Consumer Duty outcome is based on its assertion that consumers experience harm where they don’t get value for their money.
 And a lack of fair value is also unlikely to be consistent with customers realising their financial objectives.
 Firms cannot act in good faith if they are knowingly selling poor value products or services.

 Especially with the power of compounding.
 The table below shows the difference between a 1%, 1.5% and 2% total charge.
 Over the long-term charges can have a devastating impact on the end result.